 At Summit Coatings, our hearts go out to everyone who has been affected by the devastating fires over the last few months.
-We have been thinking about how we can help those affected as they slowly return to their homes and also how we may be able to help people more locally who have been impacted by all the smoke.
+We have been thinking about how we can help those affected as they slowly return to their homes and how we may help people more locally who all the smoke has impacted.

-First things first, if you’ve had to evacuate is it safe to return to your home?
+First things first, if you’ve had to evacuate, check if it’s safe to return to your home?

-Once you know that it is safe for you to return to your home, it is important to make sure you are aware of potential hazards to look out for when you get there so you know what safety tips must be followed.
+Once you know that it is, it is essential to make sure you are aware of potential hazards to look out for when you get there so you know what safety tips must be followed.
 It is vital to ensure you exercise caution and maintain solid judgement when returning home and assessing the extent of the damage.

-Once you have addressed any potential hazards and dealt with cleaning up larger concerns, you are ready to tackle the paint!
+Once you have addressed any potential hazards and cleaned up more significant concerns, you are ready to tackle the paint!

-For safety, it is vital to ensure you wear a properly fitted face mask and avoid direct skin contact with ash by wearing long sleeve shirts, long pants and gloves.
+For safety, it is vital to ensure you wear a properly fitted face mask (surgical masks or respirator masks are best) and avoid skin contact with ash by wearing long sleeve shirts, long pants and gloves.
+Make sure any tools you are using, such as ladders, are in good working order and can be used safely.
 Should your skin come into any contact with ash or soot, just make sure to wash it off as soon as possible.
-Make sure any tools you are using, such as ladders, are in good working order and can be used safely.

 Exterior Walls and windows